Human physiology of underwater diving

-Human physiology of underwater diving is the physiological influences of the underwater environment on the human diver, and adaptations to operating underwater, both during breath-hold dives and while breathing at ambient pressure from a suitable breathing gas supply.
+Human physiology of underwater diving is the physiological influences of the underwater environment on the human ambient pressure diver, and adaptations to operating underwater, both during breath-hold dives and while breathing at ambient pressure from a suitable breathing gas supply.
 It, therefore, includes the range of physiological effects generally limited to human ambient pressure divers either freediving or using underwater breathing apparatus.
 Several factors influence the diver, including immersion, exposure to the water, the limitations of breath-hold endurance, variations in ambient pressure, the effects of breathing gases at raised ambient pressure, effects caused by the use of breathing apparatus, and sensory impairment.
 All of these may affect diver performance and safety.

 Immersion affects fluid balance, circulation and work of breathing.
 Exposure to cold water can result in the harmful cold shock response, the helpful diving reflex and excessive loss of body heat.
 Breath-hold duration is limited by oxygen reserves, the response to raised carbon dioxide levels, and the risk of hypoxic blackout, which has a high associated risk of drowning.

 Large or sudden changes in ambient pressure have the potential for injury known as barotrauma.
 Breathing under pressure involves several effects.
 Metabolically inactive gases are absorbed by the tissues and may have narcotic or other undesirable effects, and must be released slowly to avoid the formation of bubbles during decompression.
 Metabolically active gases have a greater effect in proportion to their concentration, which is proportional to their partial pressure, which for contaminants is increased in proportion to absolute ambient pressure.

 Work of breathing is increased by increased density of the breathing gas, artifacts of the breathing apparatus, and hydrostatic pressure variations due to posture in the water.
 The underwater environment also affects sensory input, which can impact on safety and the ability to function effectively at depth.